alexa/alexa-auto-sdk/samples/android/README.md

 > **Note**: If the LLDB window isn't visible in the debug tab, select **Run** -> **Edit Configurations** -> **Debugger** and change the `Debug Type` to `Native`.

-## v2.1.0 Release Notes<a id="v210-release-notes"></a>
+## v2.2.0 Release Notes<a id="v220-release-notes"></a>
+### Enhancements
+* Added a **TimeZone** option to the menu.
+The list of available timezone options is updated every time there is a change from the Alexa companion app.

 ### Resolved Issues

-* Fixed an issue where pressing the **Pause** button immediately after pressing the **Next** button did not advance or pause the music.
+* Fixed an issue where the GUI did not accurately reflect the states of the Navigation Favorites and Navigation State controls across app relaunch.
-* Fixed an issue that required you to start the Sample App after enabling location services in order to use the location services.
+* Fixed an issue where clicking the **Cancel Login** button to cancel login in the Android Sample App returned a “Cancelling CBL flow” message, but CBL authentication was not cancelled.

 ### Known Issues
-* When you click the **Cancel Login** button to cancel login in the Android Sample App, the Sample App returns a “Cancelling CBL flow” message, but CBL authentication is not cancelled.
-To cancel the login, you must restart the Sample App.
+* When you upgrade the Auto SDK Android Sample App from v.2.1 to v2.2, an `INTERNAL_SERVICE_EXCEPTION` is displayed.
+Functionality is not impacted, and you can ignore the error.
-* The GUI display of the **Navigation Favorites** setting is not consistent after you relaunch the Sample App.
-For example, if you set **Navigation Favorites** to **ON** then relaunch the Sample App, the **Navigation Favorites** setting displays as **OFF** upon relaunch.
-This is a GUI issue only; the navigation favorites setting itself persists after you relaunch the Sample App.
 * Alexa Presentation Language (APL) rendering does not support ssmlToSpeech and ssmlToText transformers.
 Therefore, some skills, like Jeopardy, will not provide the expected user experience.
-* If the microphone is in use, the Android Sample App does not disable Alexa triggers such as PTT.
 * The Android Sample App goes into listening mode when calling 911, as Alexa prompts users to say "Alexa, Cancel" to stop.
 This is due to the fact that the Android platform does not provide audio loopback to cancel out self triggers.
 See the [Loopback Detector README](../../extensions/loopback-detector/README.md) for an example of how to use the Auto SDK with the AmazonLite wake word to cancel out self references.
 * The `AudioOutput.prepare()` method implementation in `AudioOutputHandler` blocks returning until it reads the full audio attachment from the Engine on the caller's thread.
 It should not do this and instead should return quickly and read the attachment on a separate thread.
 * A generic error TTS is returned when the user initiates offline contact calling before uploading contacts to the cloud on the Android Sample App with the optional Local Voice Control extension.